openshift/cluster-version-operator/docs/dev/operators.md

 The CVO installs other operators onto a cluster.
-It is responsible for applying the manifests each operator uses (without any parameterization) and for ensuring an order that installation and updates follow.
+It is responsible for applying the manifests each operator uses (without any parameterization) and for ensuring an order that installation and upgrades follow.

-## What is the order that resources get created/updated in?
+## What is the order that resources get created/upgraded in?

 The CVO will load a release image and look at the contents of two directories: `/manifests` and `/release-manifests` within that image.
 The `/manifests` directory is part of the CVO image and